-We understand you may have a service requirement for your spring classes or wish to volunteer in the community.
+We understand you may have a service requirement for your fall classes or wish to volunteer in the community.
 On this page, we will list service opportunities that can be done virtually or that can be engaged with social distancing.
-We will be doing our best to provide on-line or virtual service opportunities and other community engagement opportunities throughout spring quarter.
-Please check this website frequently to stay updated.
+We will be doing our best to provide on-line or virtual service opportunities and other community engagement opportunities throughout fall quarter.
+Please check this website frequently to stay updated or go to the Edmonds College events calendar and check the Service Learning checkbox for additional opportunities.

 Please review the service learning requirements and required forms on our Service Learning Home page before embarking on a service project.
 We understand many of our students have a service learning requirement as part of their classes.
 Please check with your instructor(s) as to whether or not, you are required to submit these forms for class credit.
 Your instructor may have additional or similar requirements in place.
 If you are beginning a service project that is not a class requirement, you must fill out all forms.
 If you have any questions, please contact email@example.com.